Async Rust, Part Three: IO

 milliseconds.
 The timeout will let us wake up for sleeps in addition to IO,

-in our main loop.
-Each pollfd
+replacing thread::sleep in our main loop.
+Each pollfd looks like this:

 struct pollfd {